LeonardoZV/spark-connectors/spark-connectors-aws-sqs/README.md

 The IAM permission needed for this library to write on a S3 when using the SQS Extended Client *s3:PutObject* and *s3:ListBucket*.

-Don't forget you'll need to configure the default credentials in your machine.
+Don't forget to configure the default credentials in your machine.
 See [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for more information.

 #### Configuration ####